cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 A ***Stratum 1 replica server*** is a *standard web server* that provides a ***read-only mirror*** of a CernVM-FS repository served by a Stratum 0.

 The main purpose of a Stratum 1 is to improve reliability and capacity of the CernVM-FS network, by distributing load across multiple servers and allowing clients to fail over if one is unavailable, and to relieve the Stratum 0 from serving client requests.
 Although clients can access a CernVM-FS repository via the Stratum 0, it is advisable to block external client access to the Stratum 0 with a firewall, and instead rely on the Stratum 1 replica servers to provide client access.

 There usually are multiple Stratum 1 servers in a CernVM-FS network, which are typically distributed across geographic regions.
-A repository may be replicated to arbitrarily many stratum 1 servers, but for reasons related to caching efficiency of HTTP proxies, it is best to use only a modest number of stratum 1 servers, not an excessive amount.
+A repository may be replicated to arbitrarily many Stratum 1 servers, but for reasons related to caching efficiency of HTTP proxies, it is best to use only a modest number of Stratum 1 servers (in the 5-10 range), not an excessive amount.
-While it depends on the specific context and circumstances under consideration, a reasonable rule of thumb would be approximately one stratum 1 per continent for a deployment that is global in scope, and one stratum 1 per geographic region of a country for a deployment that is national in scope.
+While it depends on the specific context and circumstances under consideration, a reasonable rule of thumb would be approximately one Stratum 1 per continent for a deployment that is global in scope, and one Stratum 1 per geographic region of a country for a deployment that is national in scope.

 Stratum 1 servers enable clients to determine which Stratum 1 is geographically closest to connect to, via the Geo API which uses a [GeoIP database](https://dev.maxmind.com/geoip/geoip2/geolite2/) that